 This course will take you through a mini big data project to provide you with hands-on experience and understanding of the affordances and limitations of data analysis methods.
 No background in the methods or programming skills are needed.
-We will be using easy-to-learn web-based tools and software.
-Theoretically, we will explore how the representation of text in more visual formats which are typically removed from its semantic contexts, offers opportunities for both new insights as well as misrepresentation.
-Concepts to be covered include distant reading, algorithmic visualisation, and data feminism.
-An overarching goal of the course is to help you become more savvy users of digital information: the implications and challenges that methods and technologies pose to conventional research, analysis and publication in the arts, humanities, and social sciences, including issues such as transparency, authenticity, and bias.
+We will be using easy-to-learn, free, web-based tools and software.
+Theoretically, we will explore how the representation of text in more visual formats which are removed from its semantic contexts, offer opportunities for both new insights as well as misrepresentation.
+Concepts to be covered include distant reading, algorithmic visualisation, social justice, and data feminism.
+An overarching goal of the course is to help you become more savvy users of digital information.
+We will explore the implications and challenges that these new methods and technologies pose to traditional research, analysis and publication, including issues such as transparency, authenticity, and bias.
+We will also have a pass/fail exercise in which you will explore the use of Generative AI in the discovery phase of research to allow you to critically understand its strengths and weaknesses.

-- Explore different methodological approaches to computationally analyse textual corpora; - Use text analysis to develop and respond to research hypothesis and questions; - Understand how to analyse text (non-semantically) through visualisations; - Critically reflect on the challenges researchers face when working with textual data through new concepts, such distant reading and data feminism.
+- Explore different methodological approaches to computationally analyse textual corpora; - Use text analysis to develop and respond to research hypothesis and questions; - Understand how to analyse text (non-semantically) through visualisations; - Critically reflect on the challenges researchers face when working with textual data through concepts including distant reading, social justice, and data feminism.